-At independence in 1966 Botswana started out with 12 kilometers of paved roads, 22 college graduates, and 100 secondary-school graduates.21 Diamonds were discovered the following year, in 1967, and now provide tax revenue equivalent to a third of GDP.
-Botswana has managed its diamond mining quite well and used the rents to support rapid growth that has made Botswana the most prosperous country in mainland Africa, having surpassed South Africa a few years ago in terms of purchasing-power-parity-adjusted per capita gross national income (GNI).22 In Botswana, gross secondary-school enrolment rose from 19 per
+At its independence in 1966, Botswana started out with 12 kilometers of paved roads, 22 college graduates, and 100 secondary-school graduates (Acemoglu, Johnson, and Robinson, 2003).
+Diamonds were discovered the following year, in 1967, and now provide tax revenue equivalent to a third of GDP.
+Botswana has managed its diamond mining quite well and used the rents to support rapid growth that has made Botswana the most prosperous country in mainland Africa, having surpassed South Africa a few years ago in terms of per capita gross national income adjusted for purchasing power parity (World Bank, 2010b).
+In Botswana, gross secondary-school enrolment rose from 19 percent of each cohort in 1980 to 80 percent in 2006, as compared with an increase from 50 percent to 89 percent in Mauritius over the same period.
+Between 1980 and 2007, Botswana increased its public expenditure on education from 6 percent of GDP to 8 percent, as compared with 4 percent in Mauritius.